 Dr. Frank Ashley teaches students about diversity in nonprofit organizations and how diversity not only includes racial and sexual differences it also includes differences in ability, sexual orientation, religion, culture, immigration status and other areas.

-This fall, the Bush School welcomed Dr. Ann Bowman to the Masters in Public Service and Administration program.
+In 2009, the Bush School welcomed Dr. Ann Bowman to the Masters in Public Service and Administration program.
 While new to the Bush School, Dr. Bowman is no stranger to Texas A&M, having taught in the Department of Political Science from 1979 — 1981, before moving to the University of South Carolina.

 Dr. Leonard Bright holds a PhD in public administration and policy from the Hatfield School of Government at Portland State University.
 He joined the Bush School after serving as an associate professor in the School of Urban and Public Affairs at the University of Louisville.